 Hello!
 I’m guessing you’re here because you are – or will soon be – a shoe brand founder.
-Almost every shoe brand founder I have helped in the last 6 years has wanted to sell their shoes online.
+Almost every shoe brand founder I have helped since 2015 has wanted to sell their shoes online.
 It seems like the easiest option.
 Right?
 You don’t need to give away margin to buyers from big or small retailers.
 You can sell directly to customers all over the world for a healthy profit.

 But selling shoes online isn’t as easy as you might think.
 You may already have come across stumbling blocks.
 Or perhaps you want to understand best practice before you brief your web designer.
 Sensible thinking!

 This is a complex subject, which I explored in detail in my “How to sell shoes online” masterclass.
 You are welcome to join The Shoe Community to access this and many more masterclasses.